openlm-research/open_llama/README.md

 # OpenLLaMA: An Open Reproduction of LLaMA

 **TL;DR**: we are releasing our public preview of OpenLLaMA, a permissively licensed open source reproduction of Meta AI’s LLaMA 7B trained on the RedPajama dataset.
 Our model weights can serve as the drop in replacement of LLaMA 7B in existing implementations.
+Other than the 7B model, we are also releasing a smaller 3B variant of LLaMA for resource constrained use cases.

 In this repo, we release a permissively licensed open source reproduction of Meta AI's [LLaMA](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/) large language model.
 In this release, we're releasing a public preview of the 7B and 3B OpenLLaMA model that has been trained with 400 billion tokens.
 We provide PyTorch and Jax weights of pre-trained OpenLLaMA models, as well as evaluation results and comparison against the original LLaMA models.
 Stay tuned for our updates.